-Most of the building we see now was built in the 1720s for the Wyndham family, whilst the Ballroom is part of an older building dating back to the 1600’s.
-During the 1800s the fortunate villagers were granted permission to use the Ballroom as a chapel as St Peters Church in the village was not built at this time.
+The Wyndham family built most of the existing building in the 1720s.
+However, the Ballroom is part of an older building dating back to the 1600’s.
+During the 1800s the fortunate villagers used the Ballroom as a chapel.

-Clearwell Castle was bought by Country House Weddings in 1997, after extensive restoration works they opened the castle as an exclusive use wedding destination, it is now one of the busiest wedding venues in the UK.
+Cuntry House Weddings bought Clearwell Castle in 1997.
+After extensive restoration works they opened the castle as an exclusive use wedding destination.
+It is now one of the busiest wedding venues in the UK.

 It goes without saying that Clearwell Castle offers the most perfect mix of both interior and exterior backdrops for your wedding photography.

 The backdrops are out of this world, come rain or shine, sun or snow, you’ll be spoilt for choice.
 I particularly loved the front facade of this gorgeous building, and the adjacent wheat field was amazing for pictures too.